rebeccagoldberg/rebeccagoldberg.github.io/index.md

       - text: >
           I believe we can do our best work through collaboration, trust, and strong relationships.
 This is true whether working directly with young people, with schools and nonprofits, or with philanthropy.
       - text: >
           Partner with me to uncover strategic connections, partnerships, and opportunities for impact in your work.
+      - text: >
           Past and current clients include: America's Promise Alliance, American Institutes for Research, Forum for Youth Investment, Grantmakers for Education, National Afterschool Association, Project Evident, United Way of Fresno & Madera Counties, Wallace Foundation, and Wyman Center.
     background_style: bg-info text-white
     membertitle: Rebecca Goldberg
     memberimage: assets/img/members/Goldberg_headshot.jpg